smehner1/mini-ipd/README.md

 - If you want to build your very own Mini-Internet configure it within the `mini-internet` directory
     - For further information read configuration instructions at [Mini-Internet](https://github.com/nsg-ethz/mini_internet_project/wiki)
-    - Please keep in mind that the Mini-Internet is still evelopying and the wiki can change over time
+    - Please note that the Mini-Internet is still evelopying and the wiki can change over time
-    - Please keep in mind that we do not guarantee functionality of our tools when changing the basic structure of our Mini-Internet
+    - Please note that we do not guarantee functionality of our tools when changing the basic structure of our Mini-Internet

 ### 4.2 Generate Flow Configuration For Your Case